 It does not matter what spheres these people belong to.
 The war is not necessarily with the creator.
 It is a chain reaction that will ultimately lead to the annihilation of humanity, according to the theory.

-As soon as one recognizes and can differentiate between a healthy criticism or an act of trolling, necessary steps can be taken.
+Whether you consider yourself a content moderator or another type of social media expert, or not, as soon as one recognizes and can differentiate between a healthy criticism or an act of trolling, necessary steps can be taken.
 Blocking and reporting abuse is the foremost step that could be helpful in such situations.
 Growing a thick skin against the trolls is also another way to keep your mind in harmony.
 It is also important to know the context behind this miscreant behavior that exists not only online but also on the ground.

 It will also be helpful if the content creators do not urge people to subscribe to their services.
 Let people decide who they like.
 The focus must be laid on the quality of the content and the sellable capacity.
 These steps are just ideas to make your workspace clean and heavily focused on the content’s quality.
 But it is also important to consider becoming a more resilient society against trolling.

 YouTube: Trevor’s Axiom

 Photo credits: The feature image has been taken by Clint Patterson.
 The infographic has been done by the author for TechAcute.